 Finding a gain setting somewhere between these two numbers that suits your requirements and that your equipment can handle is the challenge.
 When I was using the 533mc Pro I initially chose gain 95, and then I used gain 110 also.
 Both worked quite well.
 If you’re planning on taking really long exposures with this camera though, I’d recommend using a lower gain for those deeper wells.

-During my time with this camera I found some areas that didn’t sit right with me.
+During my time with this camera, I of course found some areas that didn’t sit right with me.
 A camera is judged by its sensor, so I’m going to start there.

 The ASI 533mc Pro’s 9 megapixel sensor, which is plenty for web images, is a little on the short side for my taste.
-Considering the camera “below” this in ZWO’s range (the 183 sensor) has a crazy 21 megapixels on a similar sized sensor (13.2mm x 8.8mm, but it does have smaller pixels).
-You can make and crop your 1080p full HD images.
+Considering the camera “below” this in ZWO’s range is the ZWO ASI 183.
+That camera has a crazy 21 megapixels and a similar sized sensor (13.2mm x 8.8mm, but it does have smaller pixels).
+Once you put both against each other, you realise the ZWO ASI 533mc Pro really could benefit from more pixels.

-In order to use the two-stage cooling on this camera, you need to use an external power source.
+In order to use the two-stage cooling on this camera you need to use an external power source.
 A centre-tip positive DC power cable is required.
 Required, but not supplied.
-I don’t understand why ZWO don’t put power cables in their boxes and it really bothers me.
+I understand why ZWO don’t supply cables with their cameras – it’s a localisation issue where they’d have to package each box individually for each country they sell to.
+But other manufacturers do.
+It bothers me even though I understand the rationale.

-The camera can function without a power lead (though mine never would download images from the camera for some reason).
-But since you’re looking at the Pro version of the camera (even though the 533mc doesn’t have a non-pro version).
-I assume you’re interested in cooling the camera.
+The camera can function without a power lead, though mine never would download images from the camera for some reason.
+You can get a ZWO ASI 533mc uncooled camera which would circumvent this problem.
+But we’re talking about the Pro version of the camera.

 Speaking of cooling the camera.
 The fact this is a ColdMos camera and has two-stage cooling means you can really chill that sensor and get cleaner images.